-This humble Indian potato curry with creamy and tangy coconut & coriander gravy will delight everyone – the pure vegetarians as well as the strict non-vegetarians.
+This humble Indian potato curry in creamy & tangy coconut & coriander gravy will delight everyone – the pure vegetarians as well as the meat-lovers!

-Although me and my family are little more inclined towards the non-vegetarian varieties, our vegetarian curries are non-comparable too and they never fail to enchant our senses!
-You can check out my humble aloo gobi (potato-cauliflower curry) or my paneer tikka masala for getting a taste of flagship vegetarian dishes of Indian cuisine.
+Although me and my family are little more inclined towards the non-vegetarian varieties, our vegetarian curries are exceptionally tasty too and they never fail to enchant our senses!

 This greenish gravy of this potato curry not only looks so appetizing but also tastes so yum that your family will surely demand for extra phulkas at dinner table.
 Be prepared!
-And don’t forget to save your own portion of this addictive potato curry separately, I am warning!
+And don’t forget to save your own portion of this addictive potato curry separately, I am warning you!

 - Baby potatoes – 12 to 15